The 60-second story

-The 18-year-old, a stalwart of Spain’s uber-successful youth sides, has already picked up two youth European Championship gongs.
+The 19-year-old, a stalwart of Spain’s uber-successful youth sides, has already picked up two youth European Championship gongs.
 He was forced to make do with an under-17 World Cup runner-up medal in 2017, and could only watch from the bench as future team-mate Phil Foden scored a brace in the final.
-Garcia is the only 18-year-old in Spain’s current under-21 squad.
+Last year, Garcia was the only 18-year-old in Spain’s under-21 squad.

 His 2017 move to Manchester was a shocking one for Barça’s suits, especially considering Puyol’s involvement.
 With it, Garcia joined the likes of Cesc Fabregas, Gerard Pique, Hector Bellerin, Andre Onana and Mauro Icardi in leaving La Masia for foreign climes as a teenager.

 Having trained at one of the most advanced academies in the world, working under Pep Guardiola was a logical next step for Garcia.
-He has starred for and captained City’s development squads, and made a smattering of senior appearances in the latter stages of the EFL Cup in 2019, and has made six appearances in the Premier League so far this season.
+He has starred for and captained Manchester City’s development squads, made a smattering of senior appearances in the latter stages of the EFL Cup in 2019, and has made six appearances in the Premier League so far this season.

 Why you need to know him

 With a CV that impressive, Garcia seems destined for success.
 Manchester City’s absence of fit senior centre-backs means first-team minutes should be imminent.
-Guardiola has seemed reticent to blood some of City’s other young prospects, but may now have no choice but to trust youth at the back – Aymeric Laporte and John Stones are both sidelined, while Vincent Kompany and Eliaquim Mangala (loan) left during the summer.
+Guardiola has seemed reticent to blood some of City’s other young prospects, but may now have no choice but to trust youth at the back – Aymeric Laporte and John Stones have struggled with injuries, while Vincent Kompany and Eliaquim Mangala (loan) left during the summer.

 Leaving the comfort of his hometown club aged 16 to go abroad speaks to Garcia’s bold mentality.
 Kyle Walker even picked the teenager out as the most likely of City's squad to become a Premier League manager in the future.